Changing Your Visa Status

 - Fill out the International Applicant Immigration Form.
 On this form you are asked to indicate your current status and whether or not you wish to change to F-1 status.
 You will also be asked to submit financial documents to be fully admitted to the university.

-- After your form and financial documents are approved, you will be issued an I-20.
-You will also meet with an international student advisor to discuss your options and plans for changing status.
-If you choose to travel to apply for an F-1 student visa, please refer to the procedures for Obtaining an F-1 Visa and begin making your travel plans.
-When you return to the U.S. with an F-1 visa, you will be ready to start at GSU as an F-1 student!
+- If you are changing status by traveling home, please submit your International Application form, passport bio page, and financial documents.
+After your documents are approved, you will be issued an I-20.
+Please refer to the procedures for Obtaining an F-1 Visa and begin making your travel plans.
+When you return to the U.S. with an F-1 visa, you will be ready to start at GSU as an F-1 student.

 - Bring all the required documents to your ISSS advisor.
 The advisor will review them and prepare the application packet.
 Once the application packet is complete, ISSS will mail your application to USCIS for you.